Spinal Cord Injury Lawyer

 A spinal cord injury is one of the most devastating injuries that a person can suffer.
 These injuries have the potential to leave people with permanent disabilities that significantly affect their ability to work, participate in activities, and even perform the basic tasks of daily living.
 Spinal cord injuries can also lead to serious and life-threatening complications without proper ongoing care.

 Suffering a spinal cord injury can have a permanent impact on your life and your financial wellbeing.
-When your spinal cord injury is caused by someone else’s negligence, you may be entitled to pursue financial compensation for your losses—and the Houston spinal cord injury lawyers of Pines & Goldenzweig, PLLC can help.
+When your spinal cord injury is caused by someone else’s negligence, you may be entitled to pursue financial compensation for your losses—and the Houston spinal cord injury lawyers of Goldenzweig Law Group, PLLC can help.
 Our experienced attorneys will aggressively pursue every available avenue to demand the full compensation you need.

 Contact us today to speak with a Houston spinal cord injury attorney about your case.
 We will review all your options in a free case evaluation.
 There are no upfront costs for us to begin work on your case, and you do not pay us unless we win money for you.